Clonal interference: Mechanism of clonal interference

 Whenever a beneficial mutation arises in a population, for example mutation A, the carrier of the mutation obtains a higher fitness compared to members of the population without mutation A by means of natural selection.
 In the absence of genetic recombination (i.e. in asexually reproducing organisms) this beneficial mutation is only present in the clones of the cell in which the mutation arose.
 Because of this, the relative frequency of mutation A only increases slowly over time.
 In large asexually reproducing populations, it can take a long time before the mutation is fixated.
 In this time, another beneficial mutation, for example mutation B, can arise independently in another individual of the population.
 Mutation B also increases the fitness of the carrier.
 In this context, mutation A is often referred to as the ‘original mutation’, whereas mutation B is referred to as the ‘alternative’ or ‘interfering’ mutation.
+Since, due to the absence of genetic recombination, beneficial mutations A and B cannot (easily) be combined into a single genotype AB, carriers of mutation A and carriers of mutation B will compete against each other.
+This typically leads to the loss of one of them, confirming that the fate of an advantageous mutation can be determined by other mutations present in the same population.

-In sexually reproducing populations, both carriers of mutations A and B have a higher fitness and therefore a bigger chance to survive and to produce offspring.
-When a carrier of mutation A produces offspring with a carrier of mutation B, the more-fit genotype AB can arise.
-Individuals with genotype AB once again have a higher fitness and therefore they are likely to produce more offspring, assuming that there is no negative interaction between the two mutations.
-In this way, the relative frequency of both mutation A and B can increase rapidly and both can be fixated simultaneously in the population.
+On the contrary, in sexually reproducing populations, both carriers of mutations A and B have a higher fitness and therefore a higher chance to survive and to produce offspring.
+When a carrier of mutation A produces offspring with a carrier of mutation B, the ultimately more advantageous genotype AB can arise.
+Individuals with genotype AB are then no less likely to reproduce than at least one of: carriers of just the A mutation or carriers of just the B mutation ─ assuming that there is no negative interaction between the two.
+Thus, the relative frequency of both mutations A and B can increase rapidly, and both can be fixated simultaneously in the population.
 This allows evolution to proceed more rapidly, a phenomenon known as the Hill-Robertson effect.

-On the contrary, in asexually reproducing populations, beneficial mutations A and B cannot (easily) be combined into a single more-fit genotype AB because of the absence of the genetic recombination.
-Therefore, carriers of mutation A and carriers of mutation B will compete against each other.
-This typically leads to the loss of one of them, confirming that the fate of an advantageous mutation can be determined by other mutations present in the same population.